Stargardt disease: Prognosis

 The long-term prognosis for patients with Stargardt disease is widely variable and depends on the age of onset and genetic alleles.

 The majority of patients will progress to legal blindness, which means that central reading vision will be lost.
 However, perimetry and microperimetry studies indicate that the peripheral light sensitivity is preserved over a long time in a significant fraction of all patients (i.e., >50%).
 Stargardt disease has no impact on general health and life expectancy is normal.
 Some patients, usually those with the late-onset form, can maintain excellent visual acuities for extended periods and are therefore able to perform tasks such as reading or driving.

 Epidemiology

 A 2017 prospective epidemiologic study that recruited 81 patients with STGD over 12 months reported an incidence of between 1 and 1.28 per 10 000 individuals.
 The median age of presentation was 27 years (range 5–64 years), most (90%) were symptomatic, with a median visual acuity of Snellen equivalent 20/66.

 History

 Karl Stargardt (1875–1927) was a German ophthalmologist born in Berlin.
 He studied medicine at the University of Kiel, qualifying in 1899.
-He later became head of the Bonn University’s ophthalmology clinic, followed by a post as chair of ophthalmology at the University of Marburg.
-In 1909 he described 7 patients with a recessively inherited macular dystrophy, now known as Stargardt’s disease.
+He later became head of the Bonn University's ophthalmology clinic, followed by a post as chair of ophthalmology at the University of Marburg.
+In 1909 he described 7 patients with a recessively inherited macular dystrophy, now known as Stargardt disease, being described as a progressive and severe reduction of central vision, which develops in the first and second decade of life.